Space-time as a structured relativistic continuum: Attempts at gravitational interpretation and spherical solutions

 For generic values of the parameters $A,\, B,\, C,$ our characteristic equation has two solutions: $p=0,\, p=-3$.
 One can easily show that the most general solution corresponding to the exponent $p=0$ has the form:

 modulo the gauge (\ref{5.18a}), (\ref{5.18b}); the quantities $c,\, d$ are arbitrary constants.
-For generic values of these parameters the solution (\ref{5.20}) cannot be reduced to the trivial, one by any gauge transformation (\ref{5.18a}), (\ref{5.18b}).
+For generic values of these parameters the solution (\ref{5.20}) cannot be reduced to the trivial one by any gauge transformation (\ref{5.18a}), (\ref{5.18b}).
 The exceptional, essentially trivial solutions correspond to the choice $d=2$c.
 When parameters $c,\, d$ are small, then any solution (\ref{5.20}) also is uniformly small in $M$, in agreement with our very assumption that $\left(\varphi,\ldots,\nu\right)$ are small corrections to breathing-closed $SU(2)$-solutions.
 Therefore, linear approximation seems to confirm our hypothesis concerning spherically-symmetric solutions finite at the origin $r=0$ (Born-Infeld finiteness effect).
-This is interesting in itself, but, unfortunately, such solutions do not predict the scalar gravitational potential, because $\nu=0$, and consequently, $\gamma_{00}=\mathrm{const}$ (cf.\ (\ref{5.19})).
-As mentioned in previous Remarks, we can try to interpret the quantity
+This is interesting in itself, but, unfortunately, such solutions do not predict the scalar gravitational potential, because $\nu=0$ and consequently $\gamma_{00}=\mathrm{const}$ (cf.\ (\ref{5.19})).
+As mentioned in previous remarks, we can try to interpret the quantity

 as another candidate for the contravariant metric tensor.
 However, this does not seem to help us with the difficulty of the vanishing gravitational potential.